canonical/pebble/README.md

         command: cmd
 ```

-Some details worth highlighting:

-  - The `startup` option can be `enabled` or `disabled`.
-  - There is the `override` field (for now required) which defines whether this
+The `override` field (which is required) defines whether this
-entry _overrides_ the previous service of the same name (if any - missing is
+entry _overrides_ the previous service of the same name (if any),
-okay), or merges with it.
+or merges with it.
+See the [full layer specification](#layer-specification)
-  - The optional `user` field allows starting a service with a different user
-    than the one Pebble was started with.
-The `group` field is similar but for
-    a group name (it is optional even if `user` is specified).
+for more details.

 ### Layer override example

 Any of the fields can be replaced individually in a merged service configuration.
-To illustrate, here is a sample override layer that might sit atop the one above:
+To illustrate, here is a sample override layer that might sit on top of the one above:

 ```yaml
 summary: Simple override layer